gitbls/sdm/README.md

 * **Phase 1:** *Operating inside the IMG file and in the context of that system (via nspawn)*.
 When operating in this context, all changes made only affect the SD Card IMG, not the physical Raspbian system on which sdm is running

     Most, but not all commands can be used in Phase 1.
-For instance, `systemctl` doesn't work because systemd is not running in the nspawn'ed image.
-But, new users can be added, passwords can be changed, packages can be installed, etc. In other words, you can do almost everything you want to configure a system for repeated SD card burns.
+For instance, most `systemctl` commands don't work because systemd is not running in the nspawn'ed image.
+However, `systemctl disable` and `systemctl enable` do work.

+Other functions you might want to do in Phase 1 include adding new users, setting or changing passwords, install packages, etc. In other words, you can do almost everything you want to configure a system for repeated SD card burns.

     Once sdm has started the nspawn container, it will automatically run `/usr/local/sdm/sdm-phase1` to perform Phase 1 customization.
 As with Phase 0, your Custom Phase script will be called.
 After Phase 1 has completed, sdm will provide a command prompt inside the container unless you specified `--batch`, in which case sdm will exit the container.